startup-engineering/000-how-to-build-the-future/12-war-and-peace.md

 **Reid Hoffman:**  You can learn a lot from companies that succeed.
 Companies have benefited greatly from Facebook's Open Graph.
 Ignoring that instead of learning it, for instance, could be catastrophic for you, depending on what you're trying to do.
 But of course learning everything before you do anything is bad too.

 The network is key.
 This is a large part of how you learn new things.
 Connect with smart people.
 Talk.
 What have you seen in last couple of months?
 What do you know?
 It's not a go-and-read-everything strategy.
 You'd die before you could pull that off.
 Just exchange ideas with the smart people in your network.
-Not constantly, of course—you need to do work too—but in a focused way.
+Not constantly, of course—you need to do work too — but in a focused way.
 Take what you learn and update your strategy if it's warranted.
 And then keep executing on it.

 ---